 I spent the rest of my childhood in England.
 I didn’t like school much but I read a lot.
 Every year for Christmas, I wrote a story for my dad.
 They were just short little things, but because I wrote them in an exercise book and numbered the pages, I could pretend they were real novels.
 Sometimes I had to write using VERY LARGE letters to fill up the space.

 Later I worked in a bookshop and then on the features desk of a women’s magazine.
 In the UK, I’ve published two novels for adults.
-My first novel for children was The One Safe Place.
-Brightwood is my second book for young readers.
+My books for children include The One Safe Place, Brightwood and The Girl Who Thought Her Mother Was A Mermaid.
 I live in Boston, U.S.A with my husband, two sons, a dog called Plum, and a pair of cats.